 - Peer group therapy.
 A child develops better social and interpersonal skills.

 - Medicines.
 These are not often used to treat conduct disorder.
-But a child may need them for other symptoms or disorders such as ADHD.
-These other disorders often occurs along with symptoms of conduct disorder.
+But a child may need them for other symptoms or disorders, such as ADHD.
+These other disorders often occur along with symptoms of conduct disorder.

 How can I help prevent conduct disorder in my child?